ByKsTv/Everything/Windows/README.md

 1. Connect USB with at least 8GB.
 1. `START` > Enable all except `Set regional options to the same values as this user's` > `OK` > `OK`.
-1. Download Motherboard LAN driver and Chipset drivers to USB.
+1. Download Motherboard LAN driver, Chipset drivers and Intel(R) Rapid Storage Technology to USB.

    > Note: Find Motherboard Model - PowerShell (Admin):
    >